 In compliance with the Equity in Athletics Disclosure Act (EADA), the Athletic Department publishes information on men's and women's athletic programs at NMJC.
 The EADA report includes the number of participants by gender for each team, operating and recruiting expenses, coaches' salaries, revenues, and athletically related student aid.

 Contact: Deron Clark, Athletic Director | Email: email@example.com | Phone: 575.492.2741

-Information regarding public safety at NMJC is provided in the Student Handbook and the campus safety website page.
+Information regarding public safety at NMJC is provided in the Student Handbook, in the Annual Security Report and on the campus safety website page.
 These contain information about police and public safety resources, reporting crimes, emergency notification, missing student policy, crime prevention, campus facilities, residence housing security, sexual harassment policy, and drug/alcohol policy.

 Crime statistics can be found on the Campus Safety and Security website, and additional information can be obtained from the Director of Administrative Services.

 Contact: Director of Public Safety & Security | Email: firstname.lastname@example.org | Phone: 575.492.2530

 The NMJC Bookstore is located in the Ben Alexander Student Learning Center.
 The online NMJC Course Schedule includes a link to textbook and required materials for each course as soon as the information is available for a given term.
 Textbook information is also available directly from the NMJC Bookstore website.